 With the exotic and appealing appearance, succulents serve as a beautiful addition to your garden.
 While these drought-resistant plants are popular for thriving with a little care, you need to be very particular with the caring steps for your succulent’s healthy growth.

-Since we have already covered many commonly-asked questions in our previous articles, now you would know basic caring tips for most succulents.
-However, it is the time to discuss how to prune the succulents, as the fall is around the corner, and you are likely to see new growth.
+Since we have already covered many commonly-asked questions in our previous articles, you should have known by now some basic caring tips for most succulents.
+Hence, it is the time to discuss how to prune the succulents, as the fall is around the corner, and you are likely to see new growth.

-Note that, these striking plants often need pruning to grow healthy.
+Pruning is an important step to keep your lovely succulents healthy.
 Removing overgrown, unruly growth and dying parts of it encourage vigorous growth.

 While the unusual features of succulents mesmerize every sight, some of the plants overly sprawl, outgrowing from your container or garden space.
 At this point, you need to trim them up to maintain the neat aesthetics of your garden.

-Not only this, these amazing greens need pruning to grow in better size and shape.
-Moreover, they require pruning to propagate more plants.
+Not only this, pruning can help these amazing greens to grow in better size and shape.
+Succulents also require pruning to propagate more pups.
 Since most of these plants can seal off the trimmed points, it is always best to cut off the diseased, dead, or broken stems, flowers stalks, and leaves.

 Although string trimmers are known to remove succulent groundcovers, keep in mind that it will need a firm hand and therefore can be tricky for novice gardeners.
 Using a pruning saw, sharp knife or clean clippers for cleaner cuts is a suitable option.
 However, if your plant has developed any disease, make sure to dip or swab the trimmer blades in alcohol before cutting the parts.